-HydroBee Products will be on sale in late 2014.
+HydroBee Products will be on sale in Spring 2015.
 Join our email list to get updates.

 The patent-pending Hydrobee is a USB battery pack that is charged by multiple free natural energy sources, including water from a faucet, hose or pipe, streams and rivers, bicycles and carts, hand-cranks, belt drive pulleys, solar panels and thermal energy.
 Anyone with the right natural energy source can charge this battery pack, and then use the battery to charge their cell phone or to power LED lights all night.

 -Output: 2 x USB 3.0 ports, 5V x 2A, 5000 mAh

 -Size: Same as a (USA) standard 12-oz soda can.
 Weight: 1 lb.

 -Charging time: 3-4 hours depending on the energy resource.
 3 hours using USB 3.0.